AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _etu-external_state_variables-lr:

-.. centered:: **Static Semantics**

-14. These are explained in :ref:`external_state`.

 .. centered:: **Dynamic Semantics**

-15. There are no dynamic semantics associated with these aspects.
+14. There are no dynamic semantics associated with these aspects.

 .. centered:: **Verification Rules**

-16. An effectively volatile formal parameter of mode **out** shall not be read, even after it has been updated.
+15. An effectively volatile formal parameter of mode **out** shall not be read, even after it has been updated.
 [This is because the Async_Writers aspect of the parameter is True].